Vyral/mark-callender/_posts/2022-03-31-how-to-help-your-clients-win-multiple-offer-situations.md

   - Real Estate
 excerpt: Here are a few ways you can make your buyers’ offers stand out.
 enclosure:
-pullquote: Make your buyers’ offers stand out
+pullquote: >-
+  Often, just by asking questions, you can stand out from the crowd and move to the top of your seller’s list.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true